-The aim of clinical and translational research is to enable the development of predictive or progression markers and treatments for neurological and psychiatric diseases, from identification in simple laboratory modelling to clinical trials at the Paris Brain Institute’s Clinical Investigation Center and throughout the entire Institute.
-Clinical and translational research increasingly involves computational neuroscience, the joint analysis of clinical and biological data, and therefore requires development of novel mathematical and statistical approaches, a field called Neuroinformatics.
+The aim of clinical and translational research is to enable the development of predictive or progression markers and treatments for neurological and psychiatric diseases, from identification in simple laboratory modelling to clinical trials at the Clinical Investigation Center, iCRIN teams, in relationship with clinical teams of the DMU Neurosciences clinical units.
+The teams aim at:

 Our new research area : Computational modelling in neuroscience